wkentdag/payload-plugin-scheduler/README.md

 * This plugin doesn't support Payload 3.0 beta.
 I intend to update it once 3.0 is stable, but it'll require substantial re-architecting to work in a serverless environment.

 * There's no logic in place to dedupe schedules across multiple instances of a single app (see https://github.com/wkentdag/payload-plugin-scheduler/issues/9)

+* There's no logic in place to automatically publish any pending scheduled posts that weren't published due to server downtime.